We House, Care and Support disadvantaged adults facing homelessness

 With first hand knowledge of how the prison service works Netta appreciates the support needed for those marginalised by their mistakes and those who have complex needs who find themselves homeless following a period of incarceration.
 Netta has the requisite qualifications as a Peer Mentor which will add value to her role.

-Paula is a volunteer at Ready4home.co.uk, focusing on developing a sustainable company structure and growth, streamlining operations and internal strategies, whilst identifying the needs of those marginalised by society.
+Paula is a volunteer at Ready4home.co.uk, focusing on developing a sustainable company structure and growth, streamlining operations, infrastructure and growth strategies, whilst identifying the needs of those marginalised by society.

 An entrepreneur and business strategist with an accountancy background.
 Business consultancy for a number of small to medium size businesses, including online and offline retail.
 Property management, estate agencies.
 Paula has also worked and consulted for the homeless charity St George’s Crypt in Leeds and so has first hand experience in dealing with the relating to those with complex needs.